yt-project/yt/doc/source/visualizing/volume_rendering.rst

 :class:`~yt.visualization.volume_rendering.api.CoordinateVectorSource`.
 These
 annotations will operate in data space and can draw boxes, grid information, and also provide a vector orientation within the image.

+For example scripts using these features, see :ref:`cookbook-volume_rendering_annotations`.

 Care and Usage of the Camera
 ----------------------------